 The complete list of Language Planning Areas is available here.

 2. Údarás na Gaeltachta will invite applications from organisations/community groups interested in becoming language planning Lead Organisations within the Language Planning Areas that have been announced.

-3. Organisations that wish to apply to become Lead Organisations have two months to complete and submit the application form to Údarás na Gaeltachta.
+3. Organisations that wish to apply to become Lead Organisations have two months to apply to Údarás na Gaeltachta.

 4. Applications will be assessed by an assessment committee.
 Applicants may be shortlisted for interview if required.